Home About Us

 Kenneth Davis, General Manager of San Cristobal Coffee Importers, is a native to the Pacific Northwest.
 His role at San Cristobal encompasses quality control, sales, logistics, and millenial translator.
 He worked for SC immediately after graduating from Oregon State University in 2012, but took leave from 2014 to 2017 to explore a career in Environmental Consulting.
 The coffee industry left it's mark and he rejoined the team at the start of 2018.

 Fun Fact: Kenneth Davis spent one year living in a yurt.
 It snowed a lot that year.Connect with Kenneth

-Jacob Frankel, Interdepartmental Human Mobility Officer at San Cristobal Coffee Importers, is a native of California.
+Jacob Frankel, Junior Trader at San Cristobal Coffee Importers, is a native of California.
 He studied International Relations and Political Science at Carleton College and has spent considerable time in Latin America.
 He researched quinoa production in the Andes Mountains in Peru.
 And before joining us in Seattle, he spent a year at the origin in Nayarit, Mexico, working with our coffee quality management partner Cafés Sustentables de México.